Metadata

 indicate a potential intrusion attempt.

-copied file, investigators can determine when and from which system it was
+Tracking file movement: Investigators can determine when and from which system a copied file was transferred by examining its metadata.

 No comments: